 State Credit Approval Information

-WEF applies for approval in every state, and will be happy to work with individuals and Member Association on additional state or agency approvals upon request.
+WEF applies for approval in every state, and will be happy to work with individuals and Member Associations on additional state or agency approvals upon request.
 In addition, WEF has been approved as a Training Provider through the Florida Board of Professional Engineers, the New York State Department of Education and the Ohio EPA.